JGilsenan/ss_tc_tool_temp_manager/readme.md

 # Usage
 There's nothing more to do, once ss has referenced the script it will automatically run it each time you generate gcode

+# What it does
+- eliminates ss's temperature setting logic that cannot be controlled via settings:
+    - the post toolchange/post start filament temperature setting logic that ss uses inserts a set temperature and wait command that can cause long waiting periods in between tool changes while awaiting tool temperature stabilization
+        - this logic is removed from the gcode output
+        - this logic is replaced by the preheat logic paired with a plain set temperature command for the tool
+        - but won't this introduce error?
+I know what you're thinking, if you don't let the tool temp stabilize you could start printing at the wrong temps, but fear not, assuming you aren't drastically wrong in your preheat time selection (in which case you were already going to have issues) the error should be no more than a degree or two.
+Furthermore, statically preheating your tool before you begin pushing plastic was always going to introduce error at or exceeding this magnitude once plastic extrusion begins and the melting strips heat off of your toolhead.
+    - the tool/bed temperature setting logic at the beginning of the print
+        - if you examine the gcode output of ss setup for tool changers there is a block of temperature setting that is inserted in the "start" section of the gcode output, it is difficult to control how that block gets generated by ss settings alone, so this script removes it entirely
+        - initial tool/bed temperature setting logic is reintroduced by this process script and is described below
+        - note that the initial bed temperature is set to the highest first layer bed temperature of all tools used in the print
+    - the tool/bed temperature setting logic at the transition from layer 1 to 2
+        - at the beginning of the second layer ss will change the temperature of the tool and/or bed if they are configured to use a different temperature for first layer vs other layers, this is fine when you have just one tool, but becomes clunky when there is more than one tool used in a print, this logic is eliminated
+        - it is replaced with temperature changes for the active tool to its other layer temperature and for the bed to the highest other layer temperature of all tools used in the print
+        - all other tool temperature transitions from first layer temperatures to other layer temperatures are built into the preheat logic, which is to say that if the tool is being preheated for use in the first layer it will be preheated to its first layer temperature and then set to that temperature again upon its selection, otherwise it will be preheated/set to its other layer temperature
+    - the standard ss pre-dropoff tool temperature drop logic
+        - I believe this is only relevant if you have ooze prevention enabled, but ss will drop the temperature of the current tool right before dropoff, this is eliminated
+        - this logic is replaced by more sophisticated logic that looks forward in the print to determine if a tool is used again and if so how long it will be before it is picked up again

 # Final Notes:
 - feel free to bug me with questions or requests, response times may vary!